prasanna-lmsace/mod_pulse/README.md

 ![Pulse-automation-template - Condition](https://github.com/bdecentgmbh/moodle-mod_pulse/assets/57126778/843795af-0972-490b-b078-cf69fc837eb1)

-### Notifications
+## Notifications

 1. **Sender**

    Determines how the selected triggers are evaluated.

    Choose the sender of the notification from the following options:

-   **Course Teacher:** The notification will be sent from the course teacher (the first one assigned if there are several).
-If the user is not in any group, it falls back to the site support contact.
-Note that this is determined by capability, not by an actual role.
+   **Course Teacher:** The notification will be dispatched from the course teacher, specifically the first one assigned if there are multiple course teachers.
+In the event that the user is not part of any group, the notification will default to the site support contact.

+   *`Note that this is determined by capability, not by an actual role.`*

-   **Group Teacher:** The notification will be sent from the non-editing teacher who is a member of the same group as the user (the first one assigned if there are several).
-If there's no non-editing teacher in the group, it falls back to the course teacher.
-Note that this is determined by capability, not by an actual role.
+   **Group Teacher:** The notification will be dispatched by the non-editing teacher who belongs to the same group as the user, specifically the first non-editing teacher assigned if there are multiple in the group.
+If no non-editing teacher is present in the group, the notification will default to the course teacher.

+   *`Note that this is determined by capability, not by an actual role.`*

-   **Tenant Role (Workplace Feature):** The notification will be sent from the user assigned to the specified role in the tenant (the first one assigned if there are several).
-If there's no user with the selected role, it falls back to the site support contact.
-Note that this is determined by capability, not by an actual role.
+   **Tenant Role (Workplace Feature):** The notification will be initiated by the user designated to the specified role within the tenant, with preference given to the first one assigned if there are multiple users in that role.
+In the absence of any user with the selected role, the notification will revert to the site support contact.

+   *`Note that this is determined by capability, not by an actual role.`*

-   **Custom:** If this option is selected, an additional setting for 'Sender Email' will become available.
-Here, you can enter a specific email address to be used as the sender.
+   **Custom:** If this option is enabled, an additional configuration for 'Sender Email' will be accessible.
+In this field, you have the option to specify a precise email address for use as the sender.

    ***Sender email:*** You can enter a specific email address to be used as the sender.

 2. **Schedule**

    This scheduling allows you to control when the notification is delivered to its intended recipients.

    Choose the interval for sending notifications:

    **Once:** Send the notification only one time.